vbookshelf/Arduino-Computer-Vision-Finger-Counter/README.md

 2- Upload the arduino-sketch folder to your Arduino.<br>
 3- Change the port variable in the arduino-finger-counter.py file to match the port you are using.
 The steps to do this are described in the arduino-finger-counter.py file.<br>
 4- On the command line: Navigate to the folder containing the arduino-finger-counter.py file.<br>
-5- On the command line type: python arduino-finger-counter.py 6- A window will open showing what your webcam is seeing.
+5- On the command line type: python arduino-finger-counter.py<br>
+6- A window will open showing what your webcam is seeing.<br>
-7- Hold up your right hand in front of your webcam.
+7- Hold up your right hand in front of your webcam.<br>
-8- Show one finger to turn the Arduino LED on.
+8- Show one finger to turn the Arduino LED on.<br>
 9- Show two fingers to turn the Arduino LED off.

 ## Packages